ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   let wallTwo = calculateArea(8, 5);
                 *   This calculateArea() function returns the area of a rectangle to the code that called it.
 Inside the function, a variable called area is created.
 It holds the calculated area of the box.
 The return keyword is used to return a value to the code that called the function.
                 *   This also demonstrates how the same function can be used to perform the same steps with different values.
+*   Getting multiple values out of a Function
+    -   Functions can return more than one value using an array.
+For example, this function calculates the area and volume of a box.
+        *   Example;
+            -   function getSize(width, height, depth) {
+            -       let area = width * height;
+            -       let volume = width * height * depth;
+            -       let sizes = [area, volume];
+            -       return sizes;
+            -   }
+            -   let areaOne = getSize(3, 2, 3)[0];
+            -   let volumeOne = getSize(3, 2, 3)[1];
+                *   First, getSize function is declared, the area of the box is calculated and stored inside area variable.
+The volume is calculated and stored inside volume variable.
+Both are then placed inside the array sizes.
+The array is then returned to the code that called the getSizes( function, allowing the values to be used)
+                *   The areaOne variable holds the area of a box that is 3 * 2.
+The area is the first value in the sizes array.
+The volumeOne variable holds the volume of a box that is 3 * 2 * 3.
+The volume is the second variable in the sizes array.